Ananas120/phd_text_detection/OrthancPlugin/README.md

 # demo

-- open your Orthanc Explorer on [http://localhost:8000](http://localhost:8000)
+- open your Orthanc Explorer on [http://localhost:8000](http://localhost:8000) (username: demo, password: demo)
 - upload a study
 - browse to an instance, you'll now see a button "MedTextCleaer" that will redirect to the MTC user interface
 - after a short period of time, rectangles will be drawn on the image where text areas have been located